-INTERLINK-1: A Phase III, Randomized, Placebo-Controlled Study of Monalizumab Plus Cetuximab in Recurrent/Metastatic Head and Neck Squamous Cell Carcinoma
+INTERLINK-1: A Phase III, Randomized, Placebo-Controlled Study of Monalizumab plus Cetuximab in Recurrent/Metastatic Head and Neck Squamous Cell Carcinoma

 - Author(s)

-- Fayette, J; Licitra, L; Harrington, K; Haddad, R; Siu, LL; Liu, YC; Tahara, M; Machiels, JP; Rischin, D; Seiwert, TY; Ferris, RL; Keilholz, U; Psyrri, A; Keam, B; Bossi, P; Metcalf, R; Hsieh, CY; Clement, PMJ; Isaev, P; Mudunov, A; Dinis, J; Hoeben, A; Kasper, S; Klinghammer, K; Hwang, M; Blando, J; Serrano, O; Ruscica, D; Cohen, RB;
+- Fayette, J; INTERLINK-1 investigators; Licitra, L; Harrington, K; Haddad, R; Siu, LL; Liu, YC; Tahara, M; Machiels, JP; Rischin, D; Seiwert, TY; Ferris, RL; Keilholz, U; Psyrri, A; Keam, B; Bossi, P; Metcalf, R; Hsieh, CY; Clement, PMJ; Isaev, P; Mudunov, A; Dinis, J; Hoeben, A; Kasper, S; Klinghammer, K; Hwang, M; Blando, J; Serrano, O; Ruscica, D; Cohen, RB;

 - Journal Title